-Moderate stimulants.
-Coffee, tea, and cokes all contain caffeine and are relatively safe ways to help you stay awake.
-Pills such as No-Doz, Vivarin, Stay Awake, and over the counter caffeine tablets (when taken in recommended dosage) are a fairly safe way for you to stay awake.
-Most of these products contain concentrated caffeine equal to about 11⁄2 cups of coffee and may cause jitters, keeping you from being able to sleep even if you want to.
+- 1. Moderate stimulants.
+Coffee, tea, and cokes all contain caffeine, and are relatively safe ways to help you stay awake.
+Pills such as No-Doz, taken in recommended dosage, are fairly safe to help stay awake.
+They are concentrated caffeine equal to about 1 1⁄2 cups of coffee.
+An overdose may cause jitters and keep you from being able to sleep even if you want to. - 2.
 Beware of taking drugs.
-Pills prescribed for others, including diet pills, should be avoided.
-Amphetamine preparations such as speed, Benzedrine, and Dexedrine increase mental processes, but cause bad effects.
-A student under the influence of amphetamines can cram and scan more information, but retention is usually reduced.
-Do not take prescription medications unless they were prescribed to you by a medical professional.
+Pills prescribed for others, including diet pills should be avoided.
+Amphetamine preparations such as speed, Benzedrine and Dexedrine increase mental processes, but cause bad effects.
+A student under the influence of amphetamines can cram and scan more information, but retention may be reduced.